vladstojna/energy-profiler/README.md

 make DEBUG=1
 ```

+Other Make variables which can be overriden:

+* `system_clock` - use the system's clock instead of a steady clock for
+  timestamps; use when an absolute, real time is necessary

 Additionally, some options are provided as preprocessor definitions.
 Enable them by running `make` with the `cpp` argument: